IDinsight/surveycto-python/README.md

 # pysurveycto

-Python library to use the SurveyCTO API to download data
+Python library to download data using the SurveyCTO REST API

 # Table of Contents